marcelosalloum/iOS-Bootstrap/README.md

  I'm particularly a big fan of raw MVVM and I'm finding great advantages of using the Coordinator as well, such as having simpler ViewControllers that con't know where they are in terms of application flow.
 This way it's easier to reuse ViewControllers throughout the application.

- If you don't use Cordinators, you're probabbly placing some of that code in a custom NavigationController or UIViewController.
+ If you don't use Cordinators, you're probabbly placing some of that kind of code in a custom UINavigationController or a base UIViewController.
 I find coordinators a more elegant solution though.

 ### Localization